jankabatek/statapack/README.md

 ## Example 3: Stacked conditional shares with PLOTAREA

-This example plots how many observations belong to each of four mutually-exclusive groups of observations, conditional on a specific value of *x*.
+This example plots how many observations belong to each of four mutually exclusive groups of observations, conditional on a specific value of *x*.

 ![Conditional shares](figures/plotarea.png)